BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 ## Usage

 To most closely cleave to Gordian designs and principles, Blockchain Commons suggests the use of Sparrow as a [transaction coordinator](https://github.com/BlockchainCommons/GordianSeedTool-iOS/blob/master/Docs/Integration.md#using-sparrow-as-a-transaction-coordinator), which allows the usage of the [Gordian architecture](https://github.com/BlockchainCommons/Gordian#overview-gordian-architectural-model).
-Keys are maintained on closely held devices, while Sparrow acts as a watch-only wallet that then requests signatures from those devices as requires.
+Keys are maintained on closely held devices, while Sparrow acts as a watch-only wallet that then requests signatures from those devices as required.
 In this scheme, Sparrow usage occurs as follows:

 1. Keys are generated on closely held devices.
 2. A single-sig or multisig wallet is created on Sparrow.